|

 This is one of the few films that still impacts me spiritually.

-The tale centers on a Jewish man's quest to destroy the Roman
+The epic religious tale centers on a Jewish man's quest to get

 silent film by the great Cecile B. DeMille in 1925.
-There were 15,000 extras employed during filming.
+Here, there were 15,000 extras employed during filming.
 The

 Metro-Goldwyn-Mayer; Loew's Inc.